 UNIDROIT undertakes several initiatives in the field of cultural property, some of the initiatives are recent developments, and others are long-standing projects.
 A level of immediacy has been brought to UNIDROIT’s work due to the recent link drawn between illicit trafficking of cultural goods and the financing of terrorism.
 The proposed link has brought heightened attention to the fight against illicit trafficking of cultural goods, and consequentially, to legal instruments designed to aid in this fight.
 Implementation of the 1995 UNIDROIT Convention and UNESCO- UNIDROIT Model Provisions are crucial to effectively fight illicit trafficking.
 The promotion of these instruments has proven to be fundamental to this effort.

 The 1995 UNIDROIT Convention Academic Project

 A major undertaking of UNIDROIT in the promotion of the Convention is the launch of the 1995 UNIDROIT Convention Academic Project.
 The Academic Project is an online digital platform of legal materials that facilitates the study of the Convention.
-The website, created and maintained in house, whose design was generously supported by the UNIDROIT Foundation, will be available online from autumn 2017.
+The website, created and maintained in house, whose design was generously supported by the UNIDROIT Foundation, can be found at: www.1995unidroitcap.org